Stated SL(n)-Skein Modules and Algebras: Review of the Reshetikhin-Turaev theory

 From Eq. \eqref{e.cyclic0} it follows that $\RTp$ is invariant under cyclic changes of an order at a vertex: \beq \vertexwallcyclic[w]{>} \, \eqRT \vertexwall[w]{}{t}{>}{}{}{} \, , \qquad {} \scalebox{-1}[1]{\vertexwallcyclic[w]{<}}\, \eqRT \vertexnearwall[ ]{t}{>}, \eeq where $x \eqRT y$ means $\RTp(x)= \RTp(y)$.

-An {\bf $n$-tangle} is a based $n$-tangle with the order of half-edges incident to its every $n$-valent vertex is downgraded from a linear order to a cyclic one.
+An (unbased) {\bf $n$-tangle} is defined exactly as a based $n$-tangle except that half-edges incident to its every $n$-valent vertex are required to be cyclically ordered only.
 (Such cyclic orderings of edges around each vertex are called a ribbon structure.)
 Eq. \eqref{e.cyclic1} shows that $\RTp$ is an invariant of $n$-tangles.
 In a diagram of an $n$-tangle the cyclic order at every $n$-valent vertex is the counterclockwise order.

-Let $\Sn$ be a monoidal category obtained from $\Snb$ by replacing based $n$-tangles with $n$-tangles.
-Then $\RTp$ is a $\Zv$-linear monoidal function from $\Sn$ to $\Cn$.
+Let $\fCn$ be a monoidal category obtained from $\fC_n^b$ by replacing based $n$-tangles with $n$-tangles.
+Then $\RTp$ is a $\Zv$-linear monoidal function from $\fCn$ to $\Cn$.

 By Eqs. \eqref{e.ma10}--\eqref{e.ma40}, we have

 The following two are consequences of Eqs. \eqref{e.ma1}--\eqref{e.ma4}:

 \comm{\raisebox{-13pt}{\incl{1.1 cm}{comm1}}} \commb{\raisebox{-13pt}{\incl{1.1 cm}{comm2}}}